 Joseph J. Villafranca, PhD, has served as President of BioPharmaceutical Consultants LLC since 2012.
 Prior to that he served as Senior Vice President, SOU Head, Life Sciences, of Tunnell Consulting, a consulting firm focusing on the life sciences industry, from 2009 to his retirement from Tunnell Consulting in April 2012.
 Prior to that he served as Senior Vice President-Operations and Principal & Practice Director, Life Sciences, of Tunnell Consulting from 2006 to 2009.
 Prior to that he served as President of Biopharmaceutical Consultants LLC from 2005 to 2006.
 Prior to that he served as Executive Vice President, Pharmaceutical Development and Operations at Neose Technologies, Inc., a biotechnology company, from 2002 to 2005.
-Prior to that he served in various executive positions at Bristol-Myers Squibb Company over a period of 11 years.
+Prior to that he served in various executive positions at Bristol-Myers Squibb Company, a pharmaceutical company, over a period of 11 years.
 Dr. Villafranca holds a PhD in Biochemistry/Chemistry from Purdue University and completed his postdoctoral work at the Institute for Cancer Research in Philadelphia, Pennsylvania.
 We believe Dr. Villafranca's qualifications to serve on our Board include his current and former experience as an industry consultant as well as his executive positions at both biotechnology and large pharmaceutical companies.
-As a result of these experiences, Dr. Villafranca has a wideranging understanding of biopharmaceutical businesses, with particular expertise in the area of chemistry, manufacturing and control (CMC).
+As a result of these experiences, Dr. Villafranca has a wide-ranging understanding of biopharmaceutical businesses, with particular expertise in the area of chemistry, manufacturing and control (CMC).

 Richard J. Wallace served as a Senior Vice President for Research and Development at GlaxoSmithKline plc (GSK), a pharmaceutical company, from 2004 to his retirement in 2008.
 Prior to that he served in various executive capacities for GSK and its predecessor companies and their subsidiaries from 1992 to 2004.
-Mr. Wallace's experience prior to joining GSK included eight years with Bristol-Myers Squibb Company and seven years at Johnson & Johnson in assignments spanning marketing, sales, manufacturing and general management.
-Mr. Wallace is also a director of GNC Corporation and, within the past five years, he also served as a director of Bridgehead International Ltd. and Clinical Data, Inc. We believe Mr. Wallace's qualifications to serve on our Board include former experience in various capacities of increasing responsibility at several large pharmaceutical companies.
+Mr. Wallace's experience prior to joining GSK included eight years with Bristol-Myers Squibb Company, a pharmaceutical company, and seven years at Johnson & Johnson, a healthcare products and pharmaceutical company, in assignments spanning marketing, sales, manufacturing and general management.
+Mr. Wallace is also a director of GNC Corporation.
+We believe Mr. Wallace's qualifications to serve on our Board include former experience in various capacities of increasing responsibility at several large pharmaceutical companies.
 As a result of these experiences, Mr. Wallace has a wide-ranging understanding of drug development both in the U.S. and internationally.
 Mr. Wallace also has significant corporate governance experience through his service on other company boards.